 Remember who you are as a brand.
 Cement it to the core of the project to ensure that all contents and designs turn out cohesive, consistent, and complementary.
-Everything that results from redesigning your website must be truly your own.
+Everything that results from redesigning your website must be indeed your own.

 This is also an opportunity for those who need to get rid of their outdated branding and start fresh.
-Brainstorm and ideate until you can finally express a concrete brand that is genuine and relatable.
+Brainstorm and ideate until you can finally express a particular brand that is genuine and relatable.

 6. Determine your user’s journey

 One of the most critical steps before redesigning your website is to know and understand your user and their usual journey.
-If you can’t see things from their perspective, your website will have a high chance of not being able to cater to their needs, rendering the revamp useless and a waste of resources.
+If you can’t see things from their perspective, your website will have a high chance of not being able to cater to their needs, rendering the redesign useless and a waste of resources.

 Understanding what your user needs and what their problems are the key to creating a new and improved experience for them.
-It allows you to create a path they can easily navigate, engaging content they can easily understand, and designs that keep them glued to your website.
+It allows you to create a path they can easily navigate, the engaging content they can easily understand, and designs that keep them glued to your website.

 Verz Design’s UX Research & Consulting Services can give your business the advantage it needs when planning for a website redesign.
-We provide user research, testing and analysis so that your newly revamped website delivers a top-notch user experience.
+We provide user research, testing and analysis so that your newly redesigned website delivers a top-notch user experience.